Data Upload

 to remove.

-Apply Spacing Correction
+Step 2: Apply Spacing Correction

 Daily Minimum Velocities with Changepoints